 - Full and empty containers should be segregated.
 Containers with residual gas should be treated as if they were full; - Group containers according to the gas hazard they pose; and - Hydrogen selenide shall be stored in well ventilated areas, away from incompatible gases (oxidizers, pyrophoric gases, etc.), open flames, sparks, and sources of heat.
 Incompatible groups shall be separated by required distances or by fire partition.
-If the local jurisdiction does not specify the distance, separation of at least 6 meters is recommended.
+If the local jurisdiction does not specify the distance, separation of at least 6 meters is recommended as is the case in japan.